10+ Things to Experience with Your

 “DIA: Beacon occupies a former Nabisco box-printing facility that was renovated (by several artists and architects).
 The museum, which opened in 2003, is one of the largest exhibition spaces in the country for modern and contemporary art.”Wikipedia

 Beacon, NY is a wonderful day trip from anywhere in the Hudson Valley, even from NYC.
-Having the Museum as the focal point to your trip makes this an ideal starting point for your day’s itinerary.
+Having the DIA Museum in Beacon as the focal point to your trip makes this an ideal starting point for your day’s itinerary.

-Make sure to arrive early, so you can see the Beacon Museum and also have time to enjoy the other activities in the area.
+Make sure to arrive early, so you can see this Beacon Art Museum and also have time to enjoy the other activities in this wonderful city.

 The Metro-North has a special ‘One-Day Getaway Package’.
 By purchasing this package from the station that your trip originates from, you get a Discounted Round-Trip Train Ticket AND Reduced Admission to the Museum.

-The Beacon Museum is a popular destination for any Art-Lover and can get quite crowded on the weekends (Saturday & Sunday) seem to be crowded compared to the other days that the Museum is open.
+This Beacon Museum is a popular destination for any Art-Lover and can get quite crowded on the weekends (Saturday & Sunday) compared to the other days that the Museum is open.
 In addition, weekend DIA Beacon Admission Tickets sell out quicker than the other days that they are open.

-Even on the ‘FREE Day for Hudson Valley Residents‘, the Museum did not feel super crowded.
+Even on the ‘FREE Day for Hudson Valley Residents‘ (when I last visited), the Museum did not feel super crowded.
 The large space and sense of openness adds to the magic of this place.

-There is an admission fee of: (at time of this posting)
+These are the admission fees: (at time of this posting)

 - $15 – General Admission